Sexual Violence

 6. Testing or storage of evidence kitsPossible financial compensation for you as a crime victim

-Always try to contact a rape crisis centre in the area where you were assaulted, as they will be more familiar with the laws that apply in their area!
+Always try to contact a rape crisis center in the area where you were assaulted, as they will be more familiar with the laws that apply in their area!

 The effects of assault/abuse